Read JAMB Latest News Update Today for 2022/2023 UTME Exam.

-The Joint Admissions and Matriculation Board has stated that the period of sale/ registration for 2020 UTME exam for candidates including those from Foreign Countries is from 13th January to 17th February, 2020.
+The Joint Admissions and Matriculation Board has stated that the period of sale/ registration for the 2022 UTME exam for candidates including those from Foreign Countries is from 8th April to 15th May 2021.

 **Older*** Latest Jamb news reaching us today has it that the examination body has released procedures for obtaining the 2019 UTME and DE forms.
 Application commenced on Thursday, January 10th, 2019.